Lilia Drakon’s PVE MI Executioner Mod 10 Build (Updated 12-13-16)

 As TRs have super long cool downs, trying to stack recovery is great as well.
 It’s doubly important for executioners because it takes a bit for us to recover from our burst damage before we can do it again.
 And, you really really want to do it again as fast as possible.

 Whisper knife or master infiltrator?
-Although there might be a version of this build that works well for whisper knife builds, I use Impossible to Catch far far to often to give it up.
+Although there might be a version of this build that works well for whisper knife builds, I sometimes still use Impossible to Catch (after the changes made recently).
+And, when you need it, it is very handy to have.
 Automatically deflect 75% of damage and resist control effects?
 Yes please. +10% power when I use it (feat)?
 Don’t mind if I do!
 Plus, it gives me an enormous amount of satisfaction to watch a dragon scatter everyone with a wing blast except me chopping away at his soft underbelly.
 Did you see how far that Great Weapon Fighter flew?
 Yes.
 Yes I did.

 Before you say it GWFs, I know you can avoid being knocked away.
 I just didn’t have as good a picture for a pissed off Scourge Warlock.
 Incidentally, this is how I picture every angry GWF.
 Even the girl ones.